UpperCod/estack/README.md

 **Fetch** creates a dependency relationship with local files, so any change generates a rewriting of the document that uses it.

-## CSS type Assets
+## Css con Stylis

-The css files can be used as modules within Rollup or as Html or Markdow file Assets, these are processed thanks to the power of [Stylis](https://stylis.js.org/).
+The css files can be used as modules within Rollup or as Html or Markdow file Assets, these are processed thanks to [Stylis](https://stylis.js.org/).

 ### @import

-the configuration allows importing local modules or from node_modules, the resolution of this must be pointed to the file eg:
+the configuration allows importing local modules or from `node_modules`, the resolution of this must be pointed to the file eg:

 ```css
 @import "./my-css.css"; /**local**/